By Dr. Emily Doyle.

 How are Joshua trees being affected by climate change?

 Joshua trees can live hundreds of years and reach over 30 feet into the sky.
-However, their survival is heavily dependent on a specific climate — including well-timed precipitation, hot summers, and cold winter, with temperatures ranging from -13 °F all the way to 120 °F. Suitable habitat is typically found at elevations between 2,000 and 6,000 feet.
+However, their survival is heavily dependent on a specific climate — including well-timed precipitation, hot summers, and cold winters, with temperatures ranging from -13 °F all the way to 120 °F. Suitable habitat is typically found at elevations between 2,000 and 6,000 feet.
 A cold period is essential for Joshua trees to flower and reproduce, and years with higher rainfall may be best for flowering.
 Freezing temperatures damage the growth end of a branch, which counterintuitively causes branching and flowering and allows future pollination and propagation.
 This process explains why some Joshua trees are straight up and down while others branch in multiple directions.

 Because of this dependence on cold, Joshua trees are particularly susceptible to the effects of climate change.
 As temperatures increase, available habitat is shrinking as lower elevations become too warm and dry, and trees are less able to flower and reproduce.
 Furthermore, though they are adapted to the desert, Joshua trees are also dying from prolonged drought.
 In fact, some researchers believe that Joshua trees may completely disappear by the end of the century due to the effects of climate change.